salahdin-ahmed/Azotobacter-C-water-pump/README.md

 ## The C in the name
 It stands for both "chroococcum" in the name of the Azotobacter bacteria and for the programming language C/C++ which the software is written in for the Arduino
 ## More info
-If you are interested in this project you can know more on ResearchGate [comming soon](#ResearchGate)
+If you are interested in this project you can know more on [ResearchGate](https://www.researchgate.net/project/Water-Reuse-8)